 berm.
 The Ten Mile Range is in the background.

-little or no regular government funds set aside for cleanup, upkeep,
+There are little or no regular government funds set aside for cleanup,

-target frames, etc. This means that you are the management.
+upkeep, target frames, etc. This means that you are the

-County.
+of Summit County.
 Please be responsible in cleaning up your trash.
-Please dispose

-of the spent-target waste (splintered frames, paper, etc.) before you
+Please dispose of the spent-target waste (splintered frames, paper,

 Try and leave the range a little nicer than when you arrived.

-Place your empty ammo boxes in the dumpster or provided trash cans -
+this easier.
+Place your empty ammo boxes and used targets in the dumpster or the provided

 The range is periodically closed for cleanup and maintenance.

-can avoid arriving at a closed range...or so you can volunteer to
+you can avoid arriving at a closed range...or so you can volunteer

 Find any Errors on this page?